The Fairness Opinion Letter and Proxy / Prospectus Disclosure

 Quick Answer

-The fairness opinion letter is a short formal document addressed to the client's board, stating the conclusion that the consideration is fair from a financial point of view, reciting the scope and assumptions, and including the FINRA disclosure items.
-When the opinion will reach public shareholders, a separate SEC fairness-opinion disclosure regime (under Regulation M-A) requires the proxy statement, prospectus, or tender-offer document to identify the advisor, describe its qualifications and selection, disclose two-year material relationships, state who set the consideration amount, and summarize the report and analyses.
+The fairness opinion letter is a short board document stating the consideration is fair from a financial point of view, reciting scope, assumptions, and FINRA disclosure items.
+When the opinion reaches public shareholders, an SEC regime (Regulation M-A) requires the proxy/prospectus to identify the advisor's qualifications, selection, two-year relationships, who set the consideration, and a summary of analyses.

 The letter is the formal document the advisor signs and delivers to the board.
 It is short by design (typically a few pages).
 Its job is to deliver the conclusion and the supporting framework, not to lay out the full financial analysis.